NorskHelsenett/HelseID.Library/README.md

     .AddHelseIdClientCredentials(helseIdConfiguration)
     .AddJwkForClientAuthentication(YOUR_PRIVATE_KEY_HERE);

-// The service is now configurated
+// The service is now configured
 ```

 Later on you will need to use an instance of the `IHelseIdClientCredentialsFlow` to retrieve an Access token response: